mbeddr/mps-platform-docs/src/doc/docs/reference/issue_trackers.md

 ## Reporting bugs

 This page should help you find existing issues for MPS and the MPS platforms and help you decide which issue tracker an issue belongs to.
 Most of the time, the package name tells you the correct project.
-Nearly all editor related languages (diagrams, tables, tree notations...) are located in MPS-extensions.
-The following list, gives a rough overview:
+Nearly all editor-related languages (diagrams, tables, tree notations...) are located in {{ mps_extensions() }}.
+The following list gives a rough overview:

 - {{ mps() }}
     - ^^[jetbrains.*](core_languages.md)^^